 If soul winning is a product of our own individual effort, instead a work of the Holy Spirit (2 Thessalonians 2:13), then evangelism becomes our persuasive effort.
-The goal of soul winning becomes making sure we get someone to come to that moment of decision and accept Christ into their lives.
-One may ask: “What is the problem with that?”
+The goal of soul winning becomes making sure we get someone to come to that moment of decision and accept Christ into his life.
+One may ask, “What is the problem with that?”
 If the goal of evangelism is getting people to that moment of choice, then there is every temptation to “do whatever it takes” to make that happen.
 This mindset has led to the very thing that characterizes the various “church growth” movements, such as the seeker-sensitive movement or the emergent movement, that seek to make Christianity more relevant and appealing to a modern world.
 On the surface, this sounds good and noble, but at what cost?
-The Bible says that it is the gospel that has the power of salvation and we are not to be ashamed of it (Romans 1:16-17).
+The Bible says that it is the gospel that has the power of salvation and we are not to be ashamed of it (Romans 1:16–17).
 We need to avoid the persuasion paradigm and get back to a witness paradigm, one in which the truth of the gospel is faithfully proclaimed.

-It all boils down to this: Do we believe that God is truly sovereign, even over salvation?
-If we do, then it is God that is the soul winner.
-It is the Holy Spirit that brings new birth.
+It all boils down to this: do we believe that God is truly sovereign, even over salvation?
+If we do, then it is God who is the soul winner.
+It is the Holy Spirit who brings new birth.
 It is Jesus Christ who died to save the world.
 Christians are called to be witnesses to the world by proclaiming this gospel of salvation.
 The proclamation of the gospel is the means through which the Holy Spirit brings repentance and faith in the lives of individuals.
-What can be more motivating for soul winning than to know that through our faithful proclamation of the gospel, God is saving those whom He has chosen from before the foundation of the world (Ephesians 1:4-5).
+What can be more motivating for soul winning than to know that, through our faithful proclamation of the gospel, God is saving those whom He has chosen from before the foundation of the world (Ephesians 1:4–5).